DraconDev/tiles/plan.md

 can we use better icons for files?

-on default files view we can take up all the space of the container, we can even customize the columns, on split mode, we can have
+on default files view we can take up all the space of the container, we can even customize the columns, on split mode, we can have 2 files views, but also we probably have to cut some rows